 Women's human rights

 VGIF funds organizations that are governed and directed by women.
 A majority of the organization's leadership must be women, including the role of Project Director.
-Men and boys can participate in the project, however, women and girls should make up a majority of the project's participant/beneficiary group.
+Men and boys can participate in the project, however, women and girls should make up at least 60% of the project's participant/beneficiary group.

 VGIF does NOT support any of the following: